arturshyshko/automyte/README.md

 ### Common

-1. Write a proper bash execute function, which will handle/report errors and properly process string cmd
 1. Implement logging config + add and setup log messages everywhere.
 1. Implement handling of random stuff (like if target_id is not present in projects)
 1. add validation in automaton, to make sure all the props/tasks are correct and can be used together